GrillingUXO/belatedMetronome/README.md

 This program provides both an automatic mode (using midi for alignment) and a manual mode (via GUI) for adjusting the timing of notes in performance videos.
 Users can fine-tune the alignment by stretching or contracting the timing of both audio and video to match a reference.

 Automatic Mode:
-Automatically corrects timing using double-loop sequence alignment and Dynamic Time Warping algorithm to align performance notes with reference sheet music.
+A double-loop sequence matching and Dynamic Time Warping (DTW) are used to align performance notes to score notes, while recording the relative time offset coefficients and performance video cut points.

-Extracts note information using note mapping and cuts audio/video based on note boundaries.
-Computes relative time deviation coefficients and uses these to stretch or contract video and audio in alignment with the reference.
+The relative time coefficients are then applied directly to stretch or compress the corresponding video and audio segments, followed by smooth stitching.

 Manual Mode:
 Offers a graphical interface for manually editing the timing, pitch, and duration of notes.